oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-improve-the-discoverability-of-your-mediatr-requests/rule.md

 ---

-When using MediatR within an ASP.NET Controller it is typical to see actions such as the following:
+​​When using MediatR within an ASP.NET Controller it is typical to see actions such as the following:

 ![ A Typical ASP.NET Controller using Mediator](improve-mediatr-typical.png)

 In the above example, the API contains a Create action that includes a CreateProductCommand parameter.
 This command is a request to create a new product, and the request is associated with an underlying request handler.
-The request is sent using MediatR with the method call \_mediator.Send(command).
-MediatR will match the request to the associated request handler and return the response (if any).
+The request is sent using MediatR with the method call \_mediator.Send(command). ​​MediatR will match the request to the associated request handler and return the response (if any).
 In a typical implementation, the request and request handler would be contained within separate files:

 [[badExample]]
 | ![ Bad Example - The request is contained within CreateProductCommand.cs](improve-mediatr-bad.png)